FedLabs/docs/README.md

-# docs
+# Welcome
-Fedler official documentation for the community.
+This directly will contain all official public documents for Fedler community.